A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Framework and definitions

-\hanzhongg{In this \JL{subsection}, we will introduce \JL{the} paired Bootstrap LPR (pBLPR) procedure.} Paired Bootstrap is another Bootstrap procedure widely used \JL{for the inference in linear models}.
-In this procedure, one generates a resample $\left\{ (x_i^*,y_i^*), i=1,...,n \right\}$ from the empirical distribution of $\{ (x_i,y_i), i=1,...,n \}$ and then computes the paired Bootstrap Lasso (pLasso) estimator:
+\hanzhongg{In this \JL{subsection}, we introduce \JL{the} \pBLPR{} procedure.} Paired bootstraps are widely used \JL{for the inference in linear models}.
+In this procedure, we generate a resample $\left\{ (x_i^*,y_i^*), i=1,\ldots,n \right\}$ from the empirical distribution of $\{ (x_i,y_i), i=1,\ldots,n \}$, and then compute the paired bootstrap lasso (pBlasso) estimator